Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Three-dimensional (3D) conformal radiotherapy delivers external-beam radiation specifically to targeted organs or tissues.
 This allows doctors to administer significantly higher doses to attack the cancer, while reducing the risk to healthy cells.
 This technique is generally considered the standard method of delivering radiation to lung tumors.

 Radiation can have significant side effects when used as part of intensive treatments, such as hyperfractionated radiotherapy or radiotherapy in combination with chemotherapy.
 Among the most serious problems is severe inflammation in the esophagus (esophagitis) or lungs (pneumonitis).
 Infection is also a danger.

 The use of targeted approaches, such as conformal radiotherapy, may help reduce these complications.

-Chemotherapy is the use of drugs given by mouth or injection to destroy cancer cells that may have spread beyond the tumor.
-Until recently, there has been some doubt about the effectiveness of chemotherapy for lung cancer.
-A major analysis of 52 trials supported its use, particularly with platinum-based regimens, and with the combination of supportive care and sometimes surgery.
-Chemotherapy can offer an improvement in survival for several stages of advanced lung cancer.
+Chemotherapy is the use of drugs given by injection to destroy cancer cells that may have spread beyond the tumor.
+Earlier, there were some doubts about the effectiveness of chemotherapy for lung cancer.
+However, a major analysis of 52 trials supported its use, particularly with platinum-based regimens, and with the combination of supportive care and sometimes surgery.
+Chemotherapy can offer an improvement in survival for several stages of lung cancer.

 - Chemotherapy in early stages.
 Chemotherapy is proving to be beneficial in many people as an additional (adjuvant) treatment with surgery or radiation.
 Postoperative chemotherapy appears to provide significant benefits in overall survival, time and risk for recurrence, mainly with stage IB-IIIA.